 Where to Stay the Nights

-New Zealand: campervans in a holiday park
+New Zealand: campervans in a rainforest holiday park

 Driving from Christchurch to Arthur’s Pass